piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 translation layer independently.
 The reusable part is precisely the part that belongs in the open:

-- the `HandlerInterface` implementation;
+- the `HandlerInterface` implementation
-- runtime injection;
+- runtime injection
-- RTP capability discovery;
+- RTP capability discovery
-- SDP and transceiver management;
+- SDP and transceiver management
-- sending and receiving media;
+- sending and receiving media
-- SCTP DataChannel support;
+- SCTP DataChannel support
-- track lifecycle operations;
+- track lifecycle operations
-- statistics and ICE management;
+- statistics and ICE management
-- synthetic source and sink helpers for testing.
+- and synthetic source and sink helpers for testing

 Application-specific signaling remains outside the library, where it belongs.